davidgasquez/handbook/content/random/ideas.md

 ## Social Network Improvements

 - [Federate and open source current networks](computer-science/decentralization.md##federated-networks) to improve communities.
   - [The protocol should evolve differently for each community](https://youtu.be/P-2P3MSZrBM?t=5953).
-Communities will mix and match protocols (rules, monetization, rewarding, actions, gobernance, ...) to make the protocol fit their network.
+Communities will mix and match protocols (rules, monetization, rewarding, actions, governance, ...) to make the protocol fit their network.
 - We need a social network that does not cause divisiveness and negativity that is currently the natural by-product of optimizing for greater engagement.
 - How can the network incentivize healthy conversations and encourage nuanced discussions?